Introduction

 graeme, about 4 years agoHow do you handle +12V pulse for UPDI entry?

-Omzlo, almost 4 years agoFunny that "UPDI expert" does not know that the +12V is not necessary by default.
+Omzlo, about 4 years agoFunny that "UPDI expert" does not know that the +12V is not necessary by default.

 UPDI rookie, about 3 years agoFunny that "UPDI expert" does not know that the +12V is not necessary by default.